LoveYouFyi/loveyouforms/README.md

   * **Environment variables** /env/

-7. **Quick Start is not yet complete** -more documentation coming soon so you can develop locally or deploy to the Firebase platform.

-## Quick Start - Prod

-1. Clone repository

-2. $ cd functions

-3. npm install

-4. View the code:

-  * **Main file** is index.js - when executed witin the Firebase cloud, makes use of the production version of the loveyouforms package from the following directory...

-  * **loveyouforms production version of package** /functions/node_modules/loveyouforms/

-  * **Starter database** /database/

-  * **Environment variables** /env/

-5. **Quick Start is not yet complete** -more documentation coming soon so you can develop locally or deploy to the Firebase platform.
+6. **Quick Start is not yet complete** -more documentation coming soon so you can develop locally or deploy to the Firebase platform.